WSU home Weber State University

 Written Assignments

 All written assignments are due at the beginning of class on the due date.
 Each assignment is worth 40 points.
 Late assignments will lose 8 points per calendar day.
 Any assignment that is more than three calendar days late will not be graded.
 If you cannot turn in an assignment on time for a valid reason (death in the family, medical emergency), contact me ASAP.
 If you will be gone on official university travel, it is your responsibility to turn in assignments early.
 Any plagiarism in an assignment results in an automatic zero.
 All assignments are to be typed (word processed), double spaced, with one inch margins and 12 point font.
+Your assignment must not exceed two pages.
 Do not use a cover page.

 Details about the written assignments can be found here.